 A state of flow requires attention and a challenge.
 While social media can certainly arrest our attention, it lacks the challenge—it’s comfort food.
 When we have something meaningful to work on, a problem to solve or an idea to develop, then we have our challenge.
 Technology can aid us in this pursuit, it can provide the conditions for flow, if only we can take control of it.

 Want to retrain your brain for single-pointed focus and consistently achieve a state of flow in your work?
-Join our next Flow Productivity webinar.
+Join my free 5-day Flow Productivity Challenge.